nishitpatell/GeoSynth/ARCHITECTURE.md

-# Project Architecture - GeoSynth
+# Geosynth Architecture - GeoSynth

 ## Overview
 This project follows **Clean Architecture** principles with a **feature-based folder structure**, ensuring scalability, maintainability, and testability.

 ## SOLID Principles Applied
 ### Single Responsibility Principle (SRP)
 - Each module has one reason to change
 - Services handle specific business logic